Tulang Bawang Regency

 Tulang Bawang Regency is a regency (kabupaten) of Lampung Province, Sumatra, Indonesia.
 The regency was created on 3 January 1997 from the eastern half of North Lampung Regency; when created, it originally covered a much wider area, but on 29 October 2008 the seven northern districts were separated off to form a new Mesuji Regency, and the eight western districts were also separated off to form a new West Tulang Bawang Regency.
-It now has an area of 3216.38 km2 and had a population of 397,906 at the 2010 Census and 430,021 at the 2020 Census; the official estimate as at mid 2024 was 440,040.
+It now has an area of 3466.32 km2 and had a population of 397,906 at the 2010 Census and 430,021 at the 2020 Census; the official estimate as of mid 2025 was 442,320 (comprising 228,675 males and 213,645 females).
 The regency seat is the town of Menggala, located about 120 km from the provincial capital of Bandar Lampung.
 The regency takes its name from the Tulang Bawang River which flows through the province.

 Administrative districts

-The Regency comprises fifteen districts (kecamatan) which are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The Regency comprises fifteen districts (kecamatan) which are listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 147 rural desa and 4 urban kelurahan - the latter all in Menggala District), and its post code.